 Can I print your gluten free jam doughnuts recipe?

 Gluten free jam doughnuts recipe!
 They're baked and super easy to make - no frying required.
 They're simple to make dairy free or vegan too.
-As I've shown before you can also fill these doughnuts with other fillings such as Nutella 🙂 It's up to you!
+As I've shown before you can also fill these doughnuts with other fillings such as Nutella or Custard (both are amazing).
+I would suggest using Option 2 for filling both, especially the custard.
 Nutritional info is estimated and not always accurate.

 For the doughnuts